renaissance-publishing/renaissance/content/chapters/20-items.md

       - This requires an appropriate *skill kit* and raw materials to work with.

-      - This requires the character succeed on an appropriate Craft check.
+      - ~~This requires the character succeed on an appropriate Craft check.~~

-          - Creating a *Significant Magic Item* also requires a Spellcraft check.
+          - ~~Creating a *Significant Magic Item* also requires a Spellcraft check.~~

+      - Normally, no check is required: a skilled blacksmith can make a spike, a plow's blade or a sword without having a large chance of failure.

+          - However, quality can vary: if the quality of work is important, or if the exact time required is important, a Simple Success Check can be called for.

+          - And, of course, a skill check can be called for under circumstances that make failure likely--such as using improvised tools or rushing the job.

   - Time Frames at GM’s discretion, with the following guidelines:

+      - Trivial Item: two hour Task Action *per batch*.
       - Minor Item: two hour Task Action
       - Moderate Item: 1 shift Job
       - Major Item: 20 shift Job
+      - Extreme Item: 150 shift Job

   - Raw Materials